apzohub/appserver/README.md

 - Validation

+TODO: create npx command to use this as template stating point

 # Contributions?
 Contributions are highly welcome.
 If you're interested in contributing please leave a note with your username.